wenweili/AlJabr-2/README.md

 # How to compile

 ## System requirements
 The files are to be compiled using XeLaTeX with the xeCJK package.
-The reader is assumed to work under the UN*X + bash environment.
+The reader is assumed to work under the UN*X environment.

 The recipes below can be tweaked to work under Windows, but this is not recommended.
 The simplest solution is to go open-source.